 The difference between lost and unclaimed super

-Your super fund will hold onto your super money, but report you as a lost member to the ATO if any of the following apply3:
+Your super fund will generally report you as a lost member to the ATO if 2:

-- your account has been transferred by another super fund as a lost member account, but no contact details for you can be located
+- your account has been transferred by another super fund as a lost member account.

-Twice a year, your super fund transfers lost super to the ATO (to hold on your behalf), which is when it becomes unclaimed super.
-Your super fund will do this if you are4:
+Your super fund is required to transfer your super to the ATO (to hold on your behalf), if it becomes unclaimed super.
+Your super fund will generally do this if you:

-- over 65 years old, haven't made a contribution for the past two years and your fund has been unable to contact you for five years
+- are over 65 years old, the fund has not received an amount on your behalf in the last two years and has been unable to contact you for five years

-- a former temporary Australian resident, and it has been six months since you left Australia and since your visa expired
+- are a former temporary Australian resident, and at least six months have passed since the later of the date you left Australia or the date your visa expired

-- a lost member whose account balance is less than $6,000
+- are a lost member whose account balance is less than $6,000

 Reasons to find your super today